top of page

 Using Gelli Plate Papers to 'Paint' with Collage

-I really like using gelli printed paper to fill in value blocks in 'paintings' rather than using just paint.
-It makes the art look so alive.
+I also really like using gelli printed paper to fill in value blocks in 'paintings' rather than using just paint.

 To purchase work, see The Gallery, and for lesson info see the info on the Homepage.